delmal007/BVN-Verification/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

+# BVN Verification App

+This app allows users to verify their BVNs using the YouVerify API.

+## Getting Started

+To get started, you will need to:

+1. Install the Laravel framework.
+2. Clone this repository.
+3. Create a `.env` file and configure the YouVerify API key.
+4. Run the `composer install` command.
+5. Run the `npm install` command.
+6. Run the `npm run dev` command.
+7. Run the `php artisan serve` command to start the app.

+## Usage

+To verify a BVN, you can do the following:

+1. Register an Account
+2. Verify BVN

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel